CleverCloud/documentation/content/doc/ci-cd/gitlab.md

 This assumes you have a running app on Clever Cloud.
 Any commit on your default branch (`main`, `master` or other name) triggers a deployment for this app.
 [Inject the following variables in your GitLab repository settings](https://docs.gitlab.com/ee/ci/variables/index.html#for-a-project):

-- `APP_ID`: you app_id on Clever Cloud, find it at the top right in Clever Cloud Console, in your application tab.
+- `APP_ID`: Find it at the top right in [Clever Cloud Console](https://console.clevercloud.com), in your application tab.
 - `CLEVER_TOKEN` and `CLEVER_SECRET`

 ### Deploy from a self-hosted GitLab instance